MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 ## Next Steps

-The Kusto engine is written in native code.
 For more information about errors in native code, see [Errors in native code](../../concepts/errorsinnativecode.md).